RedRelay/SpongeCreeperHeal/README.md

 It is a complete code refactoring to make it easier to understand and to contribute.
 SpongeCreeperHeal started 18th july 2018, at the same date of Minecraft 1.13 !

-With a lot of new skill in develpment, I will put the best of I could in this plugin.
+With a lot of new skill in development, I will put the best of I could in this plugin.

-I don't use Java since 2017, I'm now a professionnal JavaScript devlopper for a leader e-commerce compagny in France.
-As Minecraft is java coded, I will use Java with some functionnal programming I've learned from JS.
-E.g -> Lambda !

-Damn I've done an other break since july 2018 and we are now in June 2019 .. and Minecraft 1.14 was released.
-I agree I am not reliable.
-Sorry.
-In fact I don't play Minecraft since 2015 and sometimes I want to play again.
-Theses times mean I code.
-Othertime I am a bit bored by Minecraft & Plugin developpement.
+# Development is currently PAUSED

+Sponge offer me the possibility to make a plugin like bukkit does before license issues.
+SpongeCreeperHeal is a server side mod, so I would like vanilla version could join a server with my mod.
+Sponge can handle it.
+Moreover Sponge promise one more thing : "Most plugins developed with the Sponge API should work across several different versions of Minecraft without needing to be updated.".
+That's quite true, because by using Sponge we have to use Sponge API instead of Minecraft API.
+Sponge API then call Minecraft API itself meaning all change to Minecraft API accross versions are done into Sponge API.
+However for being meaningfull Sponge API have to be updated when Minecraft API evolve.
+Since I wrote theses lines, Minecraft is 1.16 and Sponge API is still 1.12 ...
+3 years after Minecraft 1.12 was released ...
+I have paused the SpongeCreeperHeal development because who still play 1.12 ?

 ## When the code and the Sponge plugin will be available ?